-As CAML is an operating company, there is an argument for using a measure for valuation that compares its market value with earnings.
-A common such measure is EV/EBITDA, which is enterprise value (market capitalisation adjusted for cash and debt) divided by earnings before interest, tax, depreciation and amortisation.
-Using this measure, in theory, allows like-for-like comparison of companies, to gain a relative valuation.
-However, in practice, it can be difficult to identify a suitable peer group for comparison.
-Most copper producers are much larger in market value terms (Antofagasta and First Quantum, for example, in London) and much copper production derives from multi-commodity, diversified mining companies such as Rio Tinto and Glencore.
+As CAML is an operating company there is an argument for using a metric such as EV/EBITDA to gain a relative valuation for the company.
+However, it is very difficult to identify a suitable peer group for comparison.
+Most copper producers are much larger in market value terms (Antofagasta and First Quantum, for example, in London) and much copper production derives from multi-commodity, diversified miners such as Rio Tinto and Glencore.

-There is one Toronto Stock Exchange (TSX)-listed copper producer with a similar profile that offers some comparables.
+There is one TSX-listed copper producer with a similar profile that offers some comparables.
 Amerigo Resources (TSX:ARG) produces copper and molybdenum concentrates by treating fresh and historic tailings from the El Teniente mine, in Chile.

-CAML outperforms a similar operation in Chile.
+CAML far outperforms a similar operation in Chile.

-Figure 4: Comparison of CAML and Amerigo Resources
+Figure 4: Comparison of Central Asia Metals and Amerigo Resources